killerducky/deja-queue/README.md

-# YouTube Queue Extension
+# YouTube Queue Electron App

-This Firefox extension lets you build and manage a **video queue** for YouTube.
+This Electron app lets you build and manage a **video queue** for YouTube.
-You can paste individual video or playlist links into the options page, add them to a queue, and the extension will automatically load them into an open YouTube tab.
+You can paste individual video or playlist links, add them to a queue, and the videos automatically start playing.

 Features: